An Online Accounting Degree That Sets You Apart

 Operations and Supply Chain Management provides a streamlined introduction to how organizations efficiently produce goods and services, determine supply chain management strategies, and measure performance.
 Emphasis is placed on integrative topics essential for managers in all disciplines, such as supply chain management, product development, and capacity planning.
 This course will guide students in analyzing processes, managing quality for both services and products, and measuring performance while creating value along the supply chain in a global environment.
 Topics include forecasting, product and service design, process design and location analysis, capacity planning, management of quality and quality control, inventory management, scheduling, supply chain management, and performance measurement.

-Organizational Behavior explores how to lead and manage effectively in diverse business environments.
-The course requires students to demonstrate the ability to apply organizational leadership theories and management strategies in a series of scenario-based problems.
+Organizational Behavior and Leadership explores how to lead and manage effectively in diverse business environments.
+Students are asked to demonstrate the ability to apply organizational leadership theories and management strategies in a series of scenario-based problems.

 Business Ethics is designed to enable students to identify the ethical and socially responsible courses of action available through the exploration of various scenarios in business.
 Students will also learn to develop appropriate ethics guidelines for a business.
 This course has no prerequisites.